Land buses: Mestre and Lido

 A number of bus lines run between Mestre/Marghera and Piazzale Roma (the gateway to Venice's historic center).

-If you enjoy deciphering timetables, see the ACTV's Moving in Mainland page.
+If you enjoy deciphering timetables, see the ACTV/AVM "The Bus" page.
 Better yet, ask your hotel receptionist for advice on the most convenient bus route to Venice from your hotel.

 Lido di Venezia: